Sisterhood in Art: Portraying Sisters

 1. Portrait of Cornelia, Clara and Johanna Veth by Jan Veth

 Jan Veth (1864-1925) was a Dutch painter, poet, art critic, and university lecturer, especially recognized for his portraits.
-He painted portraits of his contemporaries: artists, philosophers, scientists.
-However, at the young age of 21, when he still lived at home with his family, Veth painted this very honest portrait of Cornelia, Clara and Johanna – his three sisters.
+He painted portraits of his contemporaries: artists, philosophers, and scientists.
+However, at the young age of 21, when he still lived at home with his family, Veth painted this very honest portrait of Cornelia, Clara, and Johanna – his three sisters.
 His father assessed the likenesses of his daughters with equal candor: “My opinion of these portraits is, and will always be, that they are excellent likenesses, which are anything but flattering, and there are a few sharp edges, which I would rather have seen some-what softened.”

 2. A Boy Feeding his Little Sister by Helene Schjerfbeck

-3. Madam Anna Seekamp, the Artist’s Sister by Bertha Wegmann
+3. Madam Anna Seekamp, The Artist’s Sister by Bertha Wegmann

 Bertha Wegmann (1847-1926) was one of the first professional female Danish painters, successful in her time and very sought after as a portrait artist.
 She also became the first woman to hold a chair at the Royal Danish Academy of Fine Arts.
 This portrait of her sister was awarded the Thorvaldsen Medal, the highest distinction within the visual arts in Denmark.